Unlocking the customer signal

 Case study

-A tier 1 bank-integrated fintech's pipeline had stalled.
+A bank-integrated fintech's pipeline had stalled.
 Sales were down 23% over 18 mos.
-So we ran a Bullseye Customer Sprint and agreed on new positioning: "For CFOs at $50M+ SaaS firms, we provide real-time visibility into processing fees with modern dashboards."
-Then, we started a Listening Cycle.
+So we ran a Bullseye Customer Sprint and landed on the one-liner: "For CFOs at $50M+ SaaS firms, we provide real-time visibility into processing fees with modern dashboards."
 And by the third interview, a CFO said this:

-"I don't care about saving 50 basis points if it means my team has to spend 20 hours a month manually fixing broken data in NetSuite.
+"I don't care about saving 50 basis points if it means my team has to spend 20 hours/mo manually fixing broken data in NetSuite.
 Level 3 automation that populates the line-item data that stops flagging transactions — that's not about savings, that's an audit problem.
 I kick it to my controller."

-Then, a couple more CFOs said versions of the same thing.
-We dug back into the Bullseye and positioning interviews and found two (2) folks who said similar things.
+Then, two more CFOs said versions of the same thing.
+Three total.
+We dug back into the Bullseye and positioning interviews and found one more who said something similar.
+Four signals total, enough to schedule more interviews — a Listening Cycle — to confirm.

-We moved from "cheaper processor" to "operational sanity."
-Put dashboards in the parking lot.
-Then we ran thirteen (13) more interviews to confirm, testing two (2) versions of a reconciliation audit flow.
+We moved from "cheaper processor" to "operational sanity," putting dashboards in the parking lot.
+Then we ran 13 more interviews to confirm, testing two versions of a reconciliation audit flow.

-After 18 interviews total — five (5) in the first round, reframe, then 13 in the second — the results were clear: higher retention, shorter sales cycles, wider swathe of accounts.
-They caught the mistake and reset the product roadmap with that clarity in mind.
+After 18 interviews total — five in the Bullseye round, reframe, then 13 as a Listening Cycle — the results were clear: higher retention, shorter sales cycles, wider swathe of accounts.
+The reset happened because the evidence was concrete enough to act on.
+Not a hunch, customer signal.

 =